OGGM/oggm.github.io/_posts/2025-12-08-10th-workshop-announcement.md

 Participants can expect:

-- a conference fee of €250 to cover meeting facilities and coffee breaks (to be confirmed pending funding acquisition efforts);
+- a conference fee of €250 to cover meeting facilities and coffee breaks (these costs might be lowered pending ongoing funding acquisition efforts);
 - accommodation costs of €99 per person per night in shared rooms or €139 per person per night for single rooms (limited availability), including breakfast and dinner.

 ---